Startup SEO Guide: How to Do Startup SEO in 2026

 Sources:

-Why startup SEO is different
+Why startup SEO is different#

 Startups face three SEO constraints that big brands don't:

 1. No authority yet: You need to win low-competition queries first.
+(See our website authority guide for what this means and how to build it.)

 2. Limited resources: Every page must be laser-focused on a single keyword.